ycexiao/scikit-package/doc/source/new-project-guide/level-5-tutorial.rst

         cd my-package

 #.
-Check that you have the following nested folder strcture.
+Check that you have the following nested folder structure.
 Here is the structure.
 We will go through each file and folder.

     .. code-block:: text